Tuesday, June 29, 2010

 Puppet Electorate

-Something is still really wrong with our democracy in South Africa.
-The poorest of the poor are still intimidated into voting for particular parties - being told that their homes will be burned to the ground if they do not vote a particular way - little realizing that their ballots are secret.
-They believe this, and so the vote generally does go a certain way.
+The poorest of the poor are still frequently being intimidated into voting for particular parties - being threatened with their homes being burned to the ground, or that they or their families will be killed if they do not vote for the ANC - little realizing or actually believing - that their ballots are secret.

 Monday, June 7, 2010